htfab/ttihp0p3-yadge/docs/info.md

 ## How it works

-Should hopefully generate colorful stripes when viewed under the microscope.
+Should hopefully generate a colorful pattern when viewed under the microscope.

 ## How to test